 Anytime you touch a guitar ideally you should wash your hands first.
 This will reduce the amount of sweat and grime that would otherwise be transferred to the fretboard.

 Step 2) Remove the Strings

-I like to simply loosen the tuning pegs and then clip the strings near the bridge using pliers or a similar cutting tool.
-I’ll then use the bridge pin tool (usually found on a string winding tool) or set of pliers to carefully lift the bridge pins out and remove the ball ends.
+I like to simply loosen the tuning pegs and then clip the strings near the bridge using pliers.
+I’ll then use a bridge pin tool (usually found on a string winding tool) to carefully lift the bridge pins out and remove the ball ends.

 Once this is done, you can unwind the strings from the tuning pegs and discard them.